 Command 304 sets the setpoint value for the specified setpoint in floating-point format.
 This command is valid only when the setpoint is configured and requires a setpoint value.
+Batch status is returned in place of the indicator status.

 Set Setpoint Hysteresis as Float